Habbobba/JSON-Habbo-Catalog-Generator/README.md

 ## ♛ JSON Habbo Catalog Generator ♛

 The Habbo Catalog Generator automates catalog creation for Arcturus Morningstar.
-This user-friendly tool offers options to generate the entire catalog or specific components like clothing, items, walls, and pages.
+This user-friendly tool offers options to generate the entire catalog or specific components such as clothing, items, walls, and pages.
 It provides instant generation of queries and is accessible for users with minimal experience.

 ## Instructions

-1. **Place the `furnidata.json` file:** Move the `furnidata.json` file into the `furnidata` folder located in the root directory.
+1. **Place the `furnidata.json` file:** Insert a `furnidata.json` file into the `furnidata` folder.

-2. **Ensure script availability:** Make sure that the `scripts` folder contains all the necessary script files mentioned below.

-3. **Run the `generator.py` script:** Execute the `generator.py` script to access the catalog generation interface.
+2. **Run the `python generator.py` script:** Execute the `generator.py` script to access the catalog generation interface.

 ## Available Scripts